Ninth graders have the option of choosing from one of the following courses:

 Diagnosing The Modern World (DMW)

 Ninth graders in Diagnosing the Modern World (DMW), a team-taught, interdisciplinary science and history course, focus each term on a specific topic or issue of particular importance to the world today and into the future.
 Students examine these topics from both scientific and historical perspectives and explore the interconnectivity and complexity of the problems that confront the world.
 Topics are chosen with an eye on current events and typically share a common theme.
-In the past, the class has covered topics such as disease, energy, food, waste, and war.
+In the past, the class has covered topics such as disease, energy, food, waste, water, and war.
 Depending upon the topic, outside experts often join the class to share expertise and guide students through projects.
 Field trips ensure that learning happens in an optimal setting that offers context and perspective.

 As students investigate the topics in DMW, they practice the skills needed to be self-motivated and independent learners: collaboration, informed discussion and debate, and independent research.
-As they explore a wealth of sources and perspectives, students also develop the skills of critical thinking, creative interpretation, and media literacy.
+As they explore a wealth of sources and perspectives, they also develop the skills of critical thinking, creative interpretation, and media literacy.